H2H Network package of humanitarian support services: Earthquake in Myanmar

 Striking at a time when the global humanitarian system is weakened, the earthquake has compounded an already severe crisis, with millions affected and access to aid restricted by conflict and damaged infrastructure.
 In this context, technical support services are vital to ensure humanitarian efforts are coordinated, data-driven, inclusive, and accountable.

-In response, the H2H Network is funding members delivering data and information management services, including rapid assessments, mapping and geospatial support, open-source damage analysis, and insights into hard-to-reach areas.
-A second round of funding is now underway to support community engagement, accountability to affected populations, and civil society-led aid efforts.
-Details of these additional services will follow shortly.
+In response, the H2H Network has funded members providing a range of critical services, including rapid assessments, mapping and geospatial support, open-source damage analysis, and insights into hard-to-reach areas.
+Additional services now being delivered focus on community engagement, accountability to affected populations, and strengthening civil society-led aid efforts, ensuring that local voices and capacities are at the heart of the response.

 HNPW 2023 (20)